Cops Called For Fight Between Wendy Williams And Kevin Hunter

 All evidence of Williams’ former partner has been erased from the show, but an insider revealed to Radar Online that “anyone that thinks Kevin is just going to walk away doesn’t know him.”
 The source explained the show was everything to him, and that it was his identity.

 They added that Hunter took great joy in flaunting his position as a “big time executive” of a successful show.
 He had a habit of coming up to young women and promising he could get them on the program.

-“Now that has been taken away from him and he cannot stand it.”
+“Now that has been taken away from him and he cannot stand it,” said Radar’s source.

 On January 18 police were summoned to the pair’s house after an anonymous caller alleged Hunter attempted to poison the television personality, prompting them to perform a welfare check.